RTGho/ffmpeg/README.md

 you for the input / output file extensions.

 After processing, it will hash all the contents of the directory once again and output two text files containing all the associated hash values.

+Works on Windows, Linux / Mac